Electronics

 Then evaluate the camera by the photos you actually take.
 Parents, creators, and travelers often need fast shutter speed, reliable skin tones, video stabilization, and low-light consistency more than extreme megapixel counts.
 Zoom is useful, but it should not outweigh everyday reliability.

-Which tool should you choose?
+Which option should you choose?

 Choose iPhone if